Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 Note:
 - Updating from pixi v4 to v5 require modifying game codes.
 - `.min.js` is functionally the same as `.js` for end user with reduced file size.
+Just rename the file to not break compatibility.

 ## Others
 - fpsmeter.js: All of my games already have at [its latest version](https://github.com/darsain/fpsmeter/blob/master/dist/fpsmeter.min.js).